danielendeg/nugetpackageupdate/specs/FHIR/DR/fhir-dr-gen1.md

 (RPO) and Recovery Time Object (RTO).
 The goals of DR are have low or even zero RPO and RTO.

-This document focuses on the DR, not high availability, for the Gen 1 service.
+This document focuses on the DR for Gen 1, not high availability.

 ## Supporting Customer Insights